nbeversl/urtext_docs/README.md

 ## With Sublime Text

-- After installing the Sublime Urtext package, Urtext, and its dependencies, open the folder containing this project in Sublime text and any of thee features described herein will work.
+- After installing Sublime Text, the Sublime Urtext package, Urtext, and its dependencies, open the folder containing this project in Sublime text and any of thee features described herein will work.
 - To go to a link in the table of contents, press ctrl-shift-/ from any line.
 Links are three-character node-IDs preceded by one or two right-angle brackets.
 (See  "Links and Pointers" for more information).
 - To return to this table of contents, press ctrl-shift-H.
 - You can also traverse the table of contents while viewing linked content in another pane using Traverse Mode : Press Ctrl-Shift-R and click or arrow-navigate to any node in the table.
 See ("Traverse Mode") for more information on Traverse Mode.